manulorente/bistro/readme.md

 **Bistro**
 ================================================
 This web application is build following MVC layered architecture.
-This front-end will make requests against Golang backend which is powered by NoSQL.
+This front-end will make requests against Golang backend which is powered by PostgresSQL.

 ### Tech stack
 * Go 1.14+  		- Backend technology